lakshman8664/Pipe-Operator/README.md

 To run the program, use the syntax `./pipe [command1] [command2...]` For example, `./pipe` ls cat wc' is equivalent to `ls|cat|wc|`, so both will output the word count of the directory.

+The final output will display three numbers: the number of lines, the number of words, and the total number of characters from the `ls` command output.

 ## Cleaning up

 To clean up and remove binary files, run `make clean`.
 This command removes the pipe executable and any object files generated during the build process.